marvin-nyalik/Coding-Challenge/README.md

 ## Three Sum Problem
 The Three Sum problem involves finding all unique triplets in an array that add up to a specific target sum.

+# Sliding Window Technique
+Imagine you have a bunch of toys (elements in an array), and you want to find the smallest group of toys that satisfies a certain condition (e.g., the sum of the numbers in the group is greater than or equal to a target).

+The sliding window technique is like having a window that can slide along the toys.
+At first, the window covers just a few toys, and then it slides to the right, adding one more toy at a time.
+If, at any point, the sum of the toys inside the window meets your condition, you stop and remember the size of the window (the number of toys).
+Then, you slide the window to the right to see if you can find a smaller group of toys that still meets the condition.

+Let's say you're looking for the smallest group of toys with a sum greater than or equal to 10.
+You start with the window covering the first few toys and move it to the right until the sum is 10 or more.
+Once you find such a group, you remember the size of the window.

+Then, you slide the window to the right by one toy and check again.
+If the sum is still 10 or more, you check if this group is smaller than the previous one.
+If it is, you update your memory with the new, smaller size.

+## Problem: Minimum Size Subarray Sum

+Given an array of positive integers nums and a positive integer target, return the minimal length of a subarray whose sum is greater than or equal to target.
+If there is no such subarray, return 0 instead.

+- [ ] Solution in min_subarray.rb